LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0

 **Description:** The initial up-front cost of each crew.
 This cost is only charged once.

-The total upfront cost will be upfront times the number of crews.
+- For `mobile` deployment the total upfront cost will be upfront **times** the number of crews used.
+- For `stationary` deployment the total upfront cost will be equal to the user input value.
+There is **no** scaling.

 See the following files for examples on setting this value at a more granular level: